kevinlondon/kevinlondon.github.io/src/content/blog/2025-06-02-building-game-with-ai.md

 ### Coming up with ideas

-I didn't know exactly what I wanted to make initially, so AI collaboration kicked off at the start, with my clueless ass trying to figure out what to
+I didn't know exactly what I wanted to make initially, so AI collaboration kicked off at the start, trying to figure out what to build with Claude:
-build:

 ![ideation](/assets/ai-game/ideation-1.png)
-*Some initial ideas*
+*Initial ideas with a side of sycophancy*

 ![more bad ideas](/assets/ai-game/ideation-2.png)
 *Still figuring it out*

 I settled on making a game that replicated part of the software development process.
-Specifically, figuring out what tasks to take on in a two week period called a sprint (write what you know etc).
+Specifically, figuring out what tasks to take on in a two week period called a sprint (they say you should write what you know).

-I landed on a basic concept.
-You're playing as an software engineer, trying to meet deadlines.
+Basic concept: You're playing as an software engineer, trying to meet deadlines.
 You have tasks on a sprint board that can succeed or not.
 There's things to research, and choices to make between priorities.
 A decent place to start.
 Now, how to make it?
 And how to make it fun?